• Published April 1, 2024

 Photo of man discussing how to be a successful change leader

-Great Change Leaders Focus on People & Process
+How to Lead Change: Focus on People & Process

 At its core, change leadership is working together to create a shared understanding of change required to execute the strategy, and how to best make it happen.
-But change-management research has demonstrated time after time that organizational change initiatives fail more often than they succeed, despite the resources put into creating change management processes.
+But change-management research has demonstrated time after time that organizational change initiatives fail more often than they succeed, despite all the resources put into creating change management processes.

 Our goal was to characterize “change-capable leadership,” define the key leadership competencies necessary for change, and better understand leadership behaviors that could contribute to change failures.